kristianwiklund/model-railroading/station restoration/README.md

 *I think it may be HO scale though the box says otherwise....
 Compared to my Walthers stuff, one floor of the passenger station is one and a half of the state street stores, etc* - NinjaRob@Trains.com

+Also, on [the nscale.net forums](https://www.nscale.net/forums/showthread.php?16831-Scale-Issues&highlight=malden) we read that _"I checked my station with a ruler and conversion table.
+The whole building is too big by almost 40%."_ -- musicman@nscale.net

 A few pictures to make the point:

 ![box photo](media/box.png)